dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+server/index.md

 For this assignment we are going to build an [express](https://expressjs.com/) and [mongodb](https://www.mongodb.com/) CRUD api server for our react+redux blog frontend.
 This will finally bring our stack all the way down to the database.

+Our server will be a pure api server, returning only JSON format data to our Lab4 frontend.

 ## Assignment At a Glance